jotaelesalinas/js-utils/tabular-v1.0.md

 ## To do

+- [ ] add usage instructions to this file
 - [ ] add tests
 - [ ] method toCsv(sep = ',', quote = '"')
 - [ ] method toJson() --> shortcut for JSON.stringify(<tabular object>.toObjectArray())